cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/azimuth-cloud-portal.md

 - **machines:** the number of allowed machines that can be created up in the project/tenancy
 - **volumes:** the number of volumes that can be created in the tenancy/project
-- **external IPs:** the number of extranl IPs assigned to the tenancy (note that the quota use is for the tenancy, *not* the IPs attached to machines/in use by platforms)
+- **external IPs:** the number of external IPs assigned to the tenancy (note that the quota use is for the tenancy, *not* the IPs attached to machines/in use by platforms)
 - **CPUs:** the total number of CPUs that can be defined for all platforms in the current tenancy
 - **RAM:** the total amount of RAM that can be defined for all platforms in the current tenancy
 - **volume storage:** the total size of storage capacity that can be defined for platforms in the current tenancy